Distributed teams shouldn't mean broken hiring.

 Helping TA leaders, CTOs and senior engineers navigate global coordination.

-I build the frameworks that turn global coordination from a "tax" on your growth into a sustainable competitive advantage.
+I solve it with systems.
+AI tooling, automation and repeatable frameworks that turn global coordination from a "tax" on your growth into a sustainable competitive advantage.

 Read My Writing